|

 Mill but this was a copyist’s error since there was a Burnt Mill shown

 on Samuel Cockett’s map in 1772.
-The mill closed in about 1880.
+For further information on the

 By 1885, there was an ironworks where the mill stood.
 The Outdoor